ayakhammash/AIProject/README.md

 node --experimental-modules server.mjs
 ```

-> Without the mentioned requirements you won't be able to run the program
+> Warning: Without the mentioned requirements you won't be able to run the program